Recommendations

 • Global VPN tunnels defined on the firewall.

-These elements are not displayed by default in the SNS Web configuration interface.
-To display them, go to the firewall Preferences, section Application settings and enable the option Display global policies (Filter, NAT, IPsec VPN and Objects).
+These items are not displayed by default in the SNS web configuration interface.
+To display them, go to the firewall Preferences, Application settings section and enable the option Display global policies (Filter, NAT, IPsec VPN and Objects).

 By connecting an SNS firewall to SMC, you therefore accept that these global items, which could have been set up on this firewall, will be overwritten as soon as SMC deploys the configuration.